become the man you want to be

 Want to try a Closed Group?

 The same group of men sit together for six (renewable) monthly meetings, so no intro’s as we get to know each other well.
-Prospective new closed group men join us in October 2015 and April 2016 to see if it fits.
-New terms begin in November 2015 and May 2016.
+New terms begin in June 2017.
+Prospective new closed group men can join us in May 2017 to try out a few closed groups to see if it fits.
 Each closed group has a very different personality, so you might wish to visit them all – if they have the space for a new man – and feel your way.

 Bespoke Personal Development Consulting